 The term “modern slavery” used in this Statement includes slavery, servitude, any type of forced or compulsory labour and human trafficking.
 References to "we", "us" or "our" in this statement are to the Arsenal Group.

-We published our first Modern Slavery Statement in October 2016.
-This latest Statement is in relation to the financial year ended 30 May 2020.
+This Statement is in relation to the financial year ended 30 May 2022.

 Arsenal Football Club is a professional football club which plays its home matches at Emirates Stadium and participates in domestic as well as European club competitions.
 We have a number of other business operations, including; football operations, commercial partnerships, media distribution, ticketing, retail, property development and community projects.